kmackay/emk/docs/manual.md

 ### Loading Modules

-To load a module (or multiple modules) at any time (except when executing a rule), use `emk.module(names)`
+To load a module (or multiple modules) at any time (except when executing a rule), use `emk.module(names)`:

 Arguments:
  * names -- The list of modules names (or a single name) to load into the current scope.

-> Returns the list of module instances corresponding to the given module names; None will be in the list for each module
-> that could not be loaded.
-If only one name is provided, the result will be a value rather than a list (for convenience,
-> so that you can write `mymod = emk.module("my_module")`, but also write `c, link = emk.module("c", "link")`).
+`emk.module(names)` returns the list of module instances corresponding to the given module names; None will be in the list for each module that could not be loaded.
+If only one name is provided, the result will be a value rather than a list (for convenience, so that you can write `mymod = emk.module("my_module")`, but also write `c, link = emk.module("c", "link")`).

 You can also use `emk.weak_module` to load one or emk modules into the current scope, without causing their post_<scope type>() methods to be called.